-It is common sense not to put new wine in old wineskins or a new cloth patch on an old shirt.
-However, most people miss the point Jesus is making: His new way of life is incompatible with our old habits and beliefs!
+People knew not to put new wine in old wineskins or a new cloth patch on an old shirt.
+Likewise, Jesus' new way of life is incompatible with old habits and beliefs!

 The Feast of Unleavened Bread immediately follows the Passover.
 In it we see how hard it is to overcome and rid our lives of sin.